yuanshunning/pickit-docs/docs/robot-integrations/test_robot_to_pickit_connection.rst

 .. _test-robot-connection:

-Test robot to Pick-it connection
+Test robot to Pickit connection
 ================================

-To test if Pick-it can connect to the robot through the Ethernet cable you can perform the following test:
+To test if Pickit can connect to the robot through the Ethernet cable you can perform the following test:

-- Press the **Settings** button on the top of the Pick-it interface
+- Press the **Settings** button on the top of the Pickit interface
 - Insert the **IP address of your robot** in the Robot IP field
 - Press **Check**